 Drawbacks to inpatient drug treatment include:

-- Controlled environment dictates your schedule, when you get up, when you eat, when you go to bed
+- The controlled environment dictates your schedule- when you get up, when you eat and when you go to bed

 - You are not free to come and go

-- You’ll need to leave you job for the duration of the treatment
+- You’ll need to leave your job for the duration of the treatment

 - Depending on the type of insurance you have, inpatient treatment may or may not be covered

 With outpatient rehab, you’ll live your life like you normally would, and attend treatment programs during off-hours.
 Outpatient programs offer patients the greatest amount of flexibility while still providing a high standard of care